fi-muni/PA165/tasks/seminar-persistence2.md

 killall java
 ```

+** Loading the projects **
+After you checkout the branch, you must open the whole multimodule project into Netbeans, including the two modules eshop-api, eshop-persistence.
+If you experience problems, use mvn install ON WHOLE multimodule project from command line and rebuild projects in Netbeans

 **Task 01**
 Modify class Task01 (package cz.fi.muni.pa165.tasks) to be unit test that creates ApplicationContext.
 Use the `@ContextConfiguration` annotation (see documentation [1], [2]) and configure it so that `PersistenceSampleApplicationContext.class` is used as the spring configuration class.